What are the most spectacular roads in Afghanistan?

 Despite the risks, the country features many spectacular roads, some of them among the most challenging in the world, on a landscape characterized by rugged mountains, vast deserts, and fertile valleys.
 Navigating the Kabul-Jalalabad Highway is a difficult drive in Taliban territory following the Kabul River Gorge for 64 kilometers (40 mi).
 This two-lane highway runs through 600-meter-high cliffs.
 Salang Pass is a mountain pass at 3,878m (12,723ft) on the boundary between Parwan and Baghlan provinces.
 Back to war times, Highway 1 is the Afghan Highway to Hell.
 And the hostile and toxic Salang Tunnel sits at 3,400m (11,154ft) above sea level, with limited lighting, inadequate ventilation, and marred by potholes.

-Kotal-e Tamazan is a high mountain pass at an elevation of 2.413m (7,916ft) above the sea level, located on the border of Urozgan and Daykundi provinces of Afghanistan.
+Kotal-e Tamazan is a high mountain pass reaching an elevation of 2,413m (7,916ft) above sea level, situated on the provincial border of Urozgan and Daykundi in central Afghanistan.
+The pass is a critical logistical point on the National Highway 39 (NH39), a 56 km unpaved corridor connecting Gizab and Nili.

 The road to Shatu Pass is recommended for drivers with strong nerves